ithaanudeep/Trafficsign_classifier/README.md

 Step4: After running the file successfully, a new file is generated with ".h5" extension.
 Step5: Now, in runner.py file, load the file with ".h5" extension.

 That's it.
-You can see the accuracy in classifying the traffic sign images when you place a image infront of camera.
+You can see the accuracy in classifying the traffic sign images when you place a image infront of camer.